-Sixteen to eighteen is a very exciting period in your child's development.
+Fourteen to sixteen is a very exciting period in your child's development.
 They are transitioning into adulthood and starting to consolidate their own ways of living and viewing the world.
-But these are challenging years too, with many demanding physical changes, the prospect of leaving school or college and starting afresh in a new and alien environment (whether further education or work) and the pressure of examinations.
+But these are challenging years too, with many demanding physical changes, the prospect of leaving school after GCSEs and starting afresh in a new and alien environment (whether full time education or work with training) and the pressure of examinations.